 10 Top-Rated Tourist Attractions in Belfast

-Belfast is the capital city of Northern Ireland, a once mighty ship building metropolis, and birthplace of that most famous and fated of ocean liners The Titanic.
+Once a powerful ship-building center, Belfast is the capital city of Northern Ireland and the birthplace of the famous doomed ocean liner, The Titanic.
 Mention Belfast, and, to a certain generation, images of conflict may spring to mind.
 It would be wrong, however, to jump to such conclusions these days.
 In recent years, the peace process and power-sharing government mean that Belfast, along with the rest of Northern Ireland, has undergone a rebirth and remarkable transformation.
 Visitor numbers continue to increase year-on-year and with good reason.
 Expect a warm welcome, a wicked sense of humor, and an enthralling history including the impressive must-see Titanic Quarter.
 Excellent shopping can be found at Victoria and Donegal Squares.
 Other tourist attractions include superb Victorian architecture and noteworthy museums.

 1 Titanic Belfast Editor's Pick

-Billed as "the world's largest titanic visitor attraction," this superb landmark building is dedicated to the legacy and story of the Titanic and Belfast's fascinating maritime history.
+Billed as "the world's largest titanic visitor attraction," this distinctive landmark building is a tribute to the story of the Titanic and Belfast's interesting maritime history.
 Nine interactive exhibitions show how Belfast has developed from a city that once boasted the most powerful ship building industry in the world into a reborn visitor destination.
 More than a century ago, the infamous and ill-fated ocean liner, Titanic, was built at this precise spot.
 There are guided tours around the slipway and gigantic dry-dock.
 The building, which is star-shaped to represent the logo of the White Star Line, houses a number of fascinating artifacts including letters, brochures, and menus.
 A particular treat is the fully restored tender to the Titanic, the SS Nomadic, which visitors can board and explore for an additional charge.

 Hours: Daily June-August and April 9am-7pm, May & September 9am-6pm, October-March 10am-5pm